yavisankar/Melanomas_Case_Study/README.md

 Class rebalance plays a key role in the results.
 CNN with Class rebalance achieves a good accuracy score among train and validation sets.
 Training score reaches to 88 and validation score reaches to 83 which proves that, no overfitting exits.
+However, Model has not performed well on the Test unseen data and it got 0.33 as accuracy.
+Tuning the model by adding more layers / using different optimizers might help to improve the accuracy score.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->